DragonOfMath/fa-blacklist/README.md

 * A **Purge Data** button, which will reset the app to its original factory state

 ### Page Interface
-When viewing webpages on FurAffinity, you'll notice a button in the top-left that says "Blacklist".
+When viewing webpages on FurAffinity, you'll notice a new option in the navbar called "Blacklist" with a familar icon next to it.
 Click it and you will see a windowed list of all the users and submissions found on the page that you can apply tags to.
 The window is draggable like before, but now has a top-right button to hide it.

 You can see the newest addition to the interface by hovering over any user or submission on the page for a couple seconds.
 The window will update and narrow its list down to only the stuff relevant to what you hovered over.
 Pretty neat, huh?